Why Data Speed Matters for Cellular First Responder Applications

-In the new world of cellular for emergency responders, connection speed matters.
 It must be sufficient to support videoconferencing, live multi-streaming of high resolution, high frames-per-second (FPS) video, and other data-intensive communications.

 At the heart of these life-saving cellular solutions for public safety officials are band-14 modules designed specifically for first responder applications.
 Telit is proud to be the first to introduce a full line of embedded LTE modules and data cards to enable these products and solutions for first responders.

 Our LE910Cx-NF series, which just won the 2018 IoT Evolution Product of the Year award from TMC, was designed with the needs of public safety officials in mind.
 Based on the Qualcomm® MDM9207 LTE modem, this module allows system integrators to quickly bring advanced IoT first responder applications to market cost effectively.